WordPress/test-handbook/contributor-day.md

-# Getting Started at Contributor Day
+# Get Started at Contributor Day

 For more information about the role Test Team members play in the WordPress project, see the [Test Team Handbook homepage](https://make.wordpress.org/test/handbook/).

-## Preparing for Contributor Day
+## Prepare for Contributor Day
 In order to make the most of your time meeting and working with fellow contributors, follow these helpful **pre-Contributor Day** tips!

 <div class="callout callout-info">